Rithmm Player Prop Graphs

 Increased retention by making us a destination for research, not just picks

-Check Out ShiftForce's Scheduler Redesign
+Check Out the ShiftForce's Employee Scheduler